zencomputersystems/beesuiteDocs/README.md

 ## Contact

-For questions or support, please contact [contact information].
+For questions or support, please contact admin@beesuite.app.